 Curls can develop frizz from the moment they start to dry, so it’s important that you apply your hair products while your hair is still sopping wet.
 Use a serum or gel designed to lock in moisture, like BRIOGEO HAIR CARE Curl Charisma™ Rice Amino + Quinoa Frizz Control Gel.
 This smoothing, sealing gel creates a light hold for wavy to curly hair (patterns 2A to 3C), enhancing texture and movement.

 Air drying your hair is the best way to maintain the shape of your curls and prevent frizz and damage, but showing up to class or work dripping isn’t always an option, nor is leaving home with fully wet hair in the winter.
 Use a T-shirt instead of a towel on those occasions when you need to sap up some moisture.
-The soft, flat jersey fabric won’t rough up your ringlets the way the hook-like texture of a bath towel does.
+If you need a tutorial, just search ‘hair plopping’ on TikTok.
+The soft, flat jersey fabric of the t-shirt won’t rough up your ringlets the way the hook-like texture of a bath towel does.

 Once you’ve absorbed as much water as possible with the T-shirt, dispense an orange-sized blob of OUAI HAIRCARE Air Dry Foam into your hand and gently scrunch it through your hair from mid-lengths to ends.
 This product locks in your natural curl pattern while keeping frizz at bay, so you don't have to worry about your curls looking mismatched or frizzy.

 If you have cowlicks or sections that just refuse to bend, tackle them while your hair is still wet so they dry in the shape you want.
 You can twist small sections at a time and pin them close to your scalp, braid pieces here and there, or scrunch your whole head to encourage the curl.
-Use a sea salt texturizer like PLAYA Endless Summer Spray to help you get there.
-This one’s made with cane sugar instead of alcohol so it won’t dry you out, and marine collagen helps your hair feel full and soft.
+“A curl pattern is defined by its hair follicle, hair cell structure, and hair cycle.
+In other words, it’s the overall “shape” or pattern of your curls,” explains Monica Perez Valadez is a California-based hairstylist and trend expert.

 As we mentioned before, tight curls and coils (types 3 and 4) dry out much faster than waves and can use some extra love to keep their softness and shine.
 Raw coconut oil—the same one you keep in your kitchen—penetrates deep to promote moisture from the inside out, especially when you apply it directly to your scalp, as well as your lengths.